How Do You Budget For A Project With A Home Addition Contractor In Berkeley, CA?

 The Seismic Reality Check

-• Reduces the risk of catastrophic structural failure during earthquakes
+• Improved structural stability during earthquakes

-• Minimizes repair costs after seismic events
+• Reduced repair costs following seismic events

 Why It Matters